arstnei0/create-zihan-lib/README.md

 Create libraries without pain!

+## Features

+-   Only allows TypeScript
+-   Normal libraries Vite + Vitest
+-   Component libraries Vite + One of these frontend frameworks:
+    1. Solid
+    2. Svelte
+    3. React
+    4. Vue
+-   **ESLint** and **Prettier** out of the box and supported by all the frontend frameworks!
+-   **Auto Import** ready to use! (powered by [unplugin-auto-import](https://github.com/antfu/unplugin-auto-import))
+-   DTS generation configured! (powered by [vite-plugin-dts](https://github.com/qmhc/vite-plugin-dts))
+-   Amazing CLI experience!

 ## Usage

 Try Create Zihan Lib by running one of the following commands according to your prefered package manager!
+Just follow the instructions and you know what to do.

 ```
 pnpm create zihan-lib
 npm create zihan-lib
 yarn create zihan-lib
 ```

+## Details